aleksandrbazhin/GdPerfMonitor/readme.md

 What may be optimized (questionable):

 - Not redraw plots every frame, but draw on texture, shift it and add one line each redraw
-- Make less checks every frame by subclassing custom plot and performance plot from base plot
+- ~~Make less checks every frame by subclassing custom plot and performance plot from base plot~~ Done
 - Rewrite drawing with GDNative